David Covington, LPC, MBA (Chair)

 Marlon R. Rollins, PhD, LMHC

-Dr. Rollins has testified before state legislators on expanding crisis services in the state of Indiana.
+While working with a large integrated healthcare system in the state of Indiana, Dr. Rollins testified before legislators on expanding crisis services.
 He shares his knowledge and lived experience on various media platforms to fight stigma on mental illness including the loss of his sister to suicide who was a registered nurse.
 He is a member of the National Association for Crisis Organization Directors (NASCOD).
-Dr. Rollins is a member of the Diversity & Inclusion Council for CHNw.
+Dr. Rollins is a member of the California Hospital Association.
 He is the recipient of the Human Achievement award from the Center of Leadership Development, Inc. and is trained in Lean Six Sigma.
 He has provided training to the Indiana School Counselors Association and school nurses on self-injury.
 He has published quantitative and qualitative research in the Journal for Gifted Studies and Roeper Review as well as a contributing author for the Handbook of Multicultural Counseling.
 For five years, he was the Coordinator of Counseling Services at a 300 capacity residential school for gifted students called the Indiana Academy for Science, Mathematics and Humanities and an instructor of AP Psychology.
 He was elected as the Outstanding Psychology Student of the year for his undergraduate class in 2001 as an honors student.
 He conferred his doctorate degree in Educational Psychology with an emphasis in Counseling Psychology and Gifted Studies from Ball State University in 2010.
 Additionally, Dr. Rollins is an ordained minister from the Church of God In Christ, Inc. His research interests include advanced crisis systems, outcome assessment, suicide prevention, educational development, high ability studies, social justice and multicultural counseling.

 Tanya A. Royster, M.D.